 1. Introduction: The Science Behind PP Woven Bags

-Polypropylene (PP) woven bags are ubiquitous in industries ranging from agriculture to construction, prized for their lightweight yet durable nature.
+Polypropylene woven bags are ubiquitous in industries ranging from agriculture to construction, prized for their lightweight yet durable nature.
 However, their performance hinges on the interplay of materials and manufacturing techniques.
 This report delves into how extrusion, stretching, and weaving processes shape the bags’ durability and flexibility, with insights from VidePak’s 30+ years of expertise and cutting-edge production infrastructure.

 2. Material Selection: The Foundation of Quality